 Veterans Day movies on TCM: From ‘The Sullivans’ to ‘Patton’

-This evening, Nov.
-11, ’14, Turner Classic Movies is presenting five war or war-related films in celebration of Veterans Day.
+On Nov.
+11, Turner Classic Movies is presenting five war or war-related films in celebration of Veterans Day.
 For those outside the United States, Veterans Day is not to be confused with Memorial Day, which takes place in late May.
 (Scroll down to check out TCM’s Veterans Day movie schedule.)

 It’s good to be aware that in the last century alone, the U.S. has been involved in more than a dozen armed conflicts, from World War I to the invasion of Iraq, not including direct or indirect military interventions in countries as disparate as Iran, Guatemala, and Chile.
 As to be expected in a society that reveres people in uniform, American war movies have almost invariably glorified American soldiers even in those rare instances when they have dared to criticize the military establishment.
 For that reason, the narrative found in most Hollywood war movies tends to be as simplistic as the flag-waving fervor of their target audience.